blackducksoftware/synopsys-detect/docs/markdown/packagemgrs/docker/intro.md

 Host mode requires that [docker_inspector_name] can access a Docker Engine. https://github.com/docker-java/docker-java utilizes the
 [docker-java library](https://github.com/docker-java/docker-java) to act as a client of that Docker Engine.
 This enables [docker_inspector_name] to pull the target image from a Docker registry such as Docker Hub.
 Alternatively, you can save an image to a .tar file by using the *docker save* command.
-Then, run [docker_inspector_name] on the .tar file. [docker_inspector_name] supports Docker Image Specification v1.2.0 format .tar files.
+Then, run [docker_inspector_name] (via [solution_name]) on the .tar file.
+See [Supported image formats](formats.md) for details on supported .tar file formats.

 In Host mode, [docker_inspector_name] can also pull, run, stop, and remove the image inspector service images as needed, greatly simplifying usage, and greatly increasing run time.